Devemmy01/mindfuel/README.md

 - Exportable personal journal archive.
 - More advanced collections and tagging.
 - Mobile app wrapper using the existing PWA foundation.

-## License

-This project is private unless a license is added.